 b) The acquisition of shareholdings merely to serve as collateral;

-d) The acquisition by the Portuguese state of a controlling shareholding in a credit institution, or the transfer of its business to a transition bank in situations of bank recapitalization and resolution failing.
+d) The acquisition by the Portuguese state of a controlling shareholding in a credit institution, or the transfer of its business to a transition bank in situations of bank recapitalization and resolution failure.

 How are turnover, assets and/or market shares valued or determined for the purposes of jurisdictional thresholds?

-The calculation of the relevant turnover and market shares is generally in line with the provisions of the EU Merger Regulation.
+The calculation of the relevant turnover and market shares is generally in line with the provisions contained in the EU Merger Regulation.

-On the acquirer side, the relevant turnover (group-wide) includes the sales of products and the provision of services related to Portugal (turnover achieved in Portugal should include sales from other territories to clients in Portugal) in the last financial year, and should be net of taxes directly related to the business (e.g. VAT) as well as of intra-group sales.
-On the target side, only the turnover of its business is taken into account (the turnover of the seller / vendor's group is not taken into account).
+On the acquirer’s side, the relevant turnover (group-wide) includes the sales of products and the provision of services related to Portugal (turnover achieved in Portugal should include sales from other territories to clients in Portugal) in the previous financial year, and should be net of taxes directly related to the business (e.g. VAT) as well as of intra-group sales.
+On the target’s side, only the turnover of its business is taken into account (the turnover of the seller / vendor's group is not taken into account).

-For credit institutions, other financial institutions and insurance undertakings, specific rules apply (generally in line with the provisions of the EU Merger Regulation).
+For credit institutions, other financial institutions and insurance undertakings, specific rules apply (generally in line with the provisions contained in the EU Merger Regulation).